Kotlin/kotlin-spec/docs/src/md/kotlin.core/overload-resolution.md

 * a member property-like callable with an extension operator `invoke`;
 * an extension property-like callable with a member operator `invoke`;
 * an extension property-like callable with an extension operator `invoke`.

+> Informally: the mnemonic rule to remember this order is "functions before properties, members before extensions".

+A *local callable* is any callable which is declared in a [statement scope][Scopes and identifiers].

 ### c-level partition